cyberglitchlabs/owon-xdm-remote/README.md

 ## Startup Behavior

-On startup, the controller runs a three-stage initialization:
+On startup, the controller runs the following initialization:

 1. Check for valid network credentials in file system - if not valid or empty
 2. Start WiFi Manager and enter WiFi and MQTT credentials